-Here is some background on baby bottles, along with tips on how to choose -- and use -- bottles safely and effectively.
+Here is some background on baby bottles, along with tips on how to choose – and use – bottles safely and effectively.

-Baby Bottle Worries
+Baby Bottle Types

 Disposable bottle liners are also typically BPA-free (look for the words "BPA-free" on the label).
 They tend to be more expensive than bottles alone, though, because you have to change them after each feeding.